-At launch, the 10.5-inch second-generation tablet started at $649 and could cost as much as $1079.
-The 12.9-inch second-generation could be purchased for as low as $799 or as much as $1299, depending on the configuration.
+At launch, the 10.5-inch model started at $649 and could cost as much as $1,079.
+Depending on the configuration, the 12.9-inch second-generation model could be purchased for as low as $799 or as much as $1299.

-The 12.9-inch second-generation iPad Pro was discontinued in October of 2018, with the 10.5-inch being discontinued in March of 2019.
+The second-generation 12.9-inch iPad Pro was discontinued in October of 2018.
+Then the 10.5-inch model was later discontinued in March of 2019.

 In March of 2016, Apple released the smaller 9.7-inch model, which featured an additional rose gold color to its line.
 It was available for $599 to $1129, depending on the buyer's chosen configuration.

-Both models included Apple's A9X system-on-chip and the Apple M9 motion co-processor, and both featured Touch ID and Retina Display.
+Both models included Apple's A9X system-on-a-chip and the Apple M9 motion co-processor, and both featured Touch ID and Retina Display.
 A smart connector allowed users to connect Apple's Smart Keyboard, and both models were compatible with the first generation Apple Pencil.

 Apple discontinued both first-generation iPad Pros in June of 2017.